Charlie-Patrickson/Tutorial-Interpreting-Spin-Dynamics-in-Dynamical-Decoupling-Schemes/README.md

 TO-DO

 1) Produce independent y and z tilt angles on the Bloch sphere
+2) The handed linestyle is currently overridden directly in "Make_a_pretty_Bloch_sphere", change this
-2) Plot the Bloch sphere before the initial loop and pass to the loop each time
+3) Plot the Bloch sphere before the initial loop and pass to the loop each time
-3) Normalise effective field vector sizes
+4) Normalise effective field vector sizes
-4) Remove unused variables: Max_Signal_Y, index
+5) Remove unused variables: Max_Signal_Y, index
-5) Add drive Y colour as standard
+6) Add drive Y colour as standard
-6) Pass plot_circle a list of planes so that it is only called once instead of three times
+7) Pass plot_circle a list of planes so that it is only called once instead of three times
-7) Comment code
+8) Comment code